helmedeiros/bre-go/docs/architecture/decisions/0038-structured-telemetry-listener.md

 `observability.TelemetrySink` + `observability.StructuredTelemetryListener`
 ship in the `observability` package.
 The listener implements all four lifecycle interfaces and emits records via the caller- supplied sink.
-Last of the five Phase-4 parity-closure releases;
-Phase 4 ends here.

 ## Context

-After v0.12.0, every shape gap relative to the parity target is closed and `Execute` is concurrent-safe with documented hot reload.
+By v0.12.0, the indexed adapter has cleared its shape contract gaps and `Execute` is concurrent-safe with documented hot reload.
 What's left is the observability story.

-The parity target's matcher emits a structured log per Execute containing latency, matched-rule name, and a small handful of other fields.
+Production rule-engine deployments emit a structured log per Execute containing latency, matched-rule name, and a small handful of other fields.
 Today's bre-go observability primitives (`CountingListener`, `LoggingListener`, `TimingListener`, `SnapshotListener`) are useful for tests and ad-hoc instrumentation but require callers to build their own "per-Execute record" type if they want the matcher-shaped emission a logging / metrics / tracing backend expects.

 v0.13.0 ships the missing built-in: a listener that captures the lifecycle events the adapters already emit and bundles them into a